AMDmi3/opening_hours.js/README.md

 *   Support for school holidays (`SH 10:00-14:00`).

-    * Countries with PH definition:
+    * Countries with SH definition:

         * Germany, see [hc]
         * Romania